sentilo/sentilo/docs/architecture.rst

 RealTime storage
 ^^^^^^^^^^^^^^^^

-Primary repository where the platform stores all the information received.
+Redis is the primary repository where the platform stores all the information received.
 It is configured to do periodic backups in the file system.
-It is also the Publish/Subscrive engine.
+It is also the Publish/Subscribe engine.

 REST API
 ^^^^^^^^